Expertium/expertium.github.io/RedditBot.md

 Result:

-"Hey everoyne, I have a problem with FSRS.
+`Hey everoyne, I have a problem with FSRS.
 I can't optimize my parameetrs. akf92j56kcvjk.
-Screenshot: "
+Screenshot: `

 Now we need to split it into **tokens**.
-A token is not necessarily a word, it could be a dot, a comma, a semicolon, a number, etc. Thankfully, we can use the greatest Python technique known as *Import That One Library That Does Exactly What I Want*, or "ITOLTDEWIW".
+A token is not necessarily a word, it could be a period, a comma, a semicolon, a number, etc. Thankfully, we can use the greatest Python technique known as *Import That One Library That Does Exactly What I Want*, or "ITOLTDEWIW".

 ![Import That One Library That Does Exactly What I Want rainbow](https://github.com/user-attachments/assets/fd471b6f-9f3c-47c0-aab5-1e7bf06b9548)